BCGuyatt/datasciencecoursera/GettingCleaningData/Project/README.md

 ## To run script for this project:

-1) From the GitHub Repository download the following files to your working directory:
+1. From the GitHub Repository download the following files to your working directory:
-Dataset.zip,
+* Dataset.zip,
-generateCodebook.Rmd,
+* generateCodebook.Rmd,
-README.txt,
+* README.txt,
-run_analysis.r.
+* run_analysis.r.
-2) Unzip the Dataset.zip using a archive package such as 7zip.
+2. Unzip the Dataset.zip using a archive package such as 7zip.
 This must be unpacked to a sub folder in the working directory called:
 "UCI HAR Dataset"
-2) Open the r_script called run_analysis.r using a text editor
+3. Open the r_script called run_analysis.r using a text editor
-3) On line 14 of the script add your working directory pathname, this working directory should contain the zip file folder "UCI HAR Dataset" as per step 2 above.
+4. On line 14 of the script add your working directory pathname, this working directory should contain the zip file folder "UCI HAR Dataset" as per step 2 above.
-4) Run the R script - it runs the analysis, creates the tidy data text file and generates the codebook at the end using the generateMarkdown.Rmd file.
+5. Run the R script - it runs the analysis, creates the tidy data text file and generates the codebook at the end using the generateMarkdown.Rmd file.

-## Outputs produced
+## Outputs produced:

-Tidy dataset file DatasetHumanActivityRecognitionUsingSmartphones.txt (tab-delimited text) Codebook file codebook.md (Markdown)
+* Tidy dataset file DatasetHumanActivityRecognitionUsingSmartphones.txt (tab-delimited text)
+* Codebook file codebook.md (Markdown)